Fishing at Cachuma Lake

 Cachuma is one of Southern California's finest fishing lakes because of the lake-bottom topography of rocky drop-offs, shallow areas, and aquatic plant beds -- all great habitat for different kinds of fish.
 During normal (non-drought) years, it supports large populations of large mouth and small mouth bass, crappie, bluegill, red-ear sunfish, channel catfish, and rainbow trout.
 For current fishing conditions, see the Weekly Fishing Report link below or call the Cachuma Lake Marina and Boat Rentals at (805) 688-4040.

-Weekly Fishing Report by Ken Hemer of Cachuma Lake Boat Rentals
+Weekly Fishing Report of Cachuma Lake Marina and Boat Rentals

 Carp Bowfishing at Cachuma Lake Carp Bow Fishing Promotional Flier

 Trout Plants - Santa Barbara County Parks is set to plant up to 8,000 pounds of Rainbow Trout this spring at Cachuma Lake.
 The first plant will be on March 23rd and will be 3,300 pounds of "tailwalkers" from Chaulk Mound Trout Ranch in Bridgeport, NE.
 The second plant will happen in mid-April, right before the annual Neal Taylor Nature Center Fish Derby.
 The exact date is still being determined, check back for an update soon.
 This 4,000 pound load will come from Mt.
 Lassen Trout Farm in Paynes Creek, CA. The bulk of each plant will consist of 1.5-3 pound fish with the rest ranging in size from 8-10 pound trophies.
 In addition, California Department of Fish and Wildlife will also plant 2,000 pounds sometime in the spring.